ShidWit/BattleShipBuilder/README.md

 - **Water Shader:**
   - Create a simple water shader with ripple effects.

+- **Sky Shader:**
+  - Create or import a simple sky shader.
+Good for Day, Night, Sunrise/Sunset.
+That can be set and will stay.

 - **Ship Editor:**
   - Develop an intuitive ship editor for players to design and customize their warships.
   - Implement the ability to add, rotate, and connect ship components.